caseit-tech-director/caseit-web-netlify/site/content/sponsorship/_index.md

     benefits:
       - text: Share your expertise, feedback, and insights with the next generation of Management Information Systems professionals.
-      - text: Support an established, reputable academic case competition in it's ability to grow and develop the Management Information Systems business industry.
+      - text: Support a well-established academic case competition in its development to grow the Management Information Systems industry.
-      - text: Contribute to building the prevalence and importance of technology focused undergraduate business programs in universities around the world.
+      - text: Contribute in establishing the prevalence of technology-focused undergraduate business programs at an international level.
     imageUrl: img/dsc03417.jpg
 our_2020_sponsors:
   heading: Our 2020 Sponsors